centrifugal/documentation/server/client_protocol.md

 }
 ```

-`body` of `message` response contains `channel` to which message corresponds and `data` key - this
+`body` of `message` response contains `channel` to which message corresponds and `data`
-is an actual JSON that was published into that channel.
+key - this is an actual JSON that was published into that channel.

 This is enough to start with - client established connection, authorized itself sending `connect`
 command, subscribed on channel to receive new messages published into that channel.
 This is a core
 Centrifugo functionality.
 There are lots of other things to cover – channel presence information,
 channel history information, connection expiration, private channel subscriptions, join/leave events
-and more but in most cases all you need from Centrifugo - subscribe on channels and receive new messages
+and more but in most cases all you need from Centrifugo - subscribe on channels and receive new
-from those channels as soon as your backend publishes them into Centrifugo server API.
+messages from those channels as soon as your backend published them into Centrifugo server API.

 Available methods
 -----------------